conradwt/flix-elixir/README.md

 ## Software requirements

-- Elixir 1.15.4 or newer
+- Elixir 1.15.7 or newer

-- Erlang 26.0.2 or newer
+- Erlang 26.1.2 or newer

 - Phoenix 1.6.16 or newer

-- PostgreSQL 15.3 or newer
+- PostgreSQL 15.4 or newer

-Note: This tutorial was updated on macOS 13.4.1 (c).
+Note: This tutorial was updated on macOS 14.0.0.

 ## Communication